Liza Lapira

 Liza Lapira (born December 3, 1981) is an American actress.
-She played Kianna in the 2008 film 21, Special Agent Michelle Lee in the CBS police procedural series NCIS and Ivy, Topher Brink's assistant in Dollhouse.
+She played Kianna in the 2008 film 21, Special Agent Michelle Lee in the CBS police procedural series NCIS, and Ivy, Topher Brink's assistant, in Dollhouse.

-Lapira has also co-starred in the short-lived sitcoms Traffic Light, Don't Trust the B---- in Apartment 23, Super Fun Night and 9JKL.
-As of 2021, she currently stars in CBS's The Equalizer.
+Lapira has also co-starred in the short-lived sitcoms Traffic Light, Don't Trust the B---- in Apartment 23, Super Fun Night, and 9JKL.
+She is also known for her roles as Shaquan on UPN's The Parkers and Melody "Mel" Bayani on CBS's The Equalizer.
+She also voiced Disgust in the Pixar animated film Inside Out 2, replacing Mindy Kaling from the first film.

-Personal life
+Early life

-Lapira was born in Queens, New York.
-She is of Filipino, Spanish, and Chinese ancestry.
+Lapira was born on December 3, 1981, in Queens, New York.
+She is of Filipino descent.